MattCza/Employee-API/README.md

 ## Step 5:
 Create Service interface and its implementation.

 For naming convention I will use "IEmployeeService" name.
+Interface will help to keep track of the methods in service layer of Application.
 ```
 public interface IEmployeeService {
     Employee saveEmployee(Employee employee);